solo-io/gloo/docs/content/installation/knative/_index.md

 ---
-title: "Installing Gloo for Knative"
+title: "Gloo for Knative"
 description: How to install Gloo to run in Knative Mode on Kubernetes.
-weight: 30
+weight: 40
 ---

 For the purpose of running Knative, Gloo can function as a complete replacement for Istio (supporting all documented Knative features), requiring less resource usage and operational overhead.